Basic Accounting Terms for Business Owners

 before subtracting expenses.

-Accounts receivable are moneys owed to the business by customers/clients for goods and services rendered.
+Accounts Receivable: Accounts receivable are amounts of money owed to the business by customers/clients for goods and services rendered.

 Because the clients have a legal obligation to pay, the amounts are entered as an asset on the balance sheet.

-Dividends are distributions of a portion of company earnings to owners (shareholders) of the business.
+Dividends: Dividends are distributions of a portion of company earnings to owners (shareholders) of the business.
 Dividends can be issued on a regular or non-regular basis and may consist of cash or additional shares in the business.
-For tax purposes a business owner may prefer dividends to salary.
-(See Business Salary or Dividends?)
+For tax purposes, a business owner may prefer dividends to salary.

 The Two Main Methods of Accounting

-Public companies and most businesses and professionals in the United States and Canada are required by law to use accrual basis accounting, which requires revenue to be recorded when the customer is invoiced and expenses to be recorded when they are incurred, rather then when the actual payments are made.
-Accrual basis accounting gives a more accurate picture of the long-term health of the business.
+Accrual Basis Accounting: Public companies and most businesses and professionals in the United States and Canada are required by law to use accrual basis accounting, which requires revenue to be recorded when the customer is invoiced and expenses to be recorded when they are incurred, rather than when the actual payments are made.
+Accrual Basis accounting gives a more accurate picture of the long-term health of the business.

 Revenue - Expenses = Profit/Loss

-The general ledger is is the complete recording of a company’s financial transactions over the lifetime of the organization, including assets, liabilities, revenue, expenses, and equity.
+General Ledger: The general ledger is the complete recording of a company’s financial transactions over the lifetime of the organization, including assets, liabilities, revenue, expenses, and equity.